ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-integration.md

 The Privacy Pass protocol provides a privacy-preserving authorization mechanism.
-In essence, the protocol allows clients to provide cryptographic tokens that prove nothing other than that they have been authorized by a given server in the past
+In essence, the protocol allows clients to provide cryptographic tokens that prove nothing other than that they have been created by a given server in the past
 {{I-D.ietf-privacypass-architecture}}.

 This document provides the necessary integration for building the